Sources: US investigating ex-Green Beret for Venezuela raid

 “The dictatorship insists on lying,” Guaidó said Tuesday in a virtual session of the opposition-controlled National Assembly, over which he presides.
 “The interim government has nothing to do with this operation.”

 Contradictions abound in Goudreau’s account as well.
-In a televised interview with a Venezuelan journalist exiled in Miami he claims he never received a “single cent” for his work yet continued to prepare the men for battle, in the process going deep into debt.
+In a televised interview with “Factores de Poder,” a Miami media outlet popular with Venezuelan exiles, he claims he never received a “single cent” for his work yet continued to prepare the men for battle, in the process going deep into debt.
 JJ Rendon, a Miami-based adviser to Guaidó, said that he gave Goudreau $50,000 as requested to cover some expenses.
-Goudreau acknowledged the payment to the AP.
+Goudreau acknowledged the payment to the AP and other media.

 A person familiar with the situation said the agreement was signed by Rendon and another U.S.-based aide to Guaidó, lawmaker Sergio Vergara, in October.
 Guaidó at one point briefly greeted Goudreau via video conference — as evidenced by an audio recording made on a hidden cellphone by Goudreau and which he shared with the Venezuelan journalist.